Alamo Personnel - Colonel Neill's Muster Roll

 During January and February, some reinforcements arrived.
 The companies of men brought by James Bowie, Philip Dimmitt, William B. Travis, and David Crockett raised the size of the garrison - which was still simultaneously losing some of the men who fought against Cós - up to about 150.
 Then Neill received word that his entire family in Bastrop had fallen ill.
 On February 11, he took a leave of absence, placing the San Antonio garrison under the temporary command of Lt.
 Colonel Travis.
 On February 23, while Neill was still gone, Santa Anna's army arrived.
 Travis and his men, plus a few residents of San Antonio who opposed the dictator, took shelter in the makeshift fortress where they would make their stand - the Alamo.

 At some point during his two months in command at San Antonio, Neill made a muster roll of the men serving under him.
 According to the heading on the document, it was made "at the time when Col. Neil left."
 It does not, however, have the names of Travis, Bowie, Crockett, or any of the men who arrived with them.
 It also does not have the names of many men who voted in an election for convention delegates on February 1.
-It seems, therefore, to have been made somewhere between January 6, when Francis Johnson took a large group of about 200 volunteers out on an expedition to Matamoros, and January 19, when Bowie and his men arrived.
-It is possible that the muster roll was made later than 1/19, but the recent arrivals were deliberately excluded.
-Either way, it shows a list of men in the Texian army who were in San Antonio and under Neill's command between 1/6 and 1/19.1
+A careful study of the names on the roll indicates that it had to have been made on or before January 14.1 The most logical assumption is that Neill made it upon or shortly after assuming command.
+It is probably the same document he enclosed with a letter he sent to the provisional government on January 6, in which he praised the men under his service and wrote, "they whose names are herewith inclosed [sic] are to a man those who acted So gallant in the 10 weeks open field Campaign..."2

 The table below contains our transcription of both specimens of Neill's muster roll.
 "Do" is an abbreviation for "ditto," or "same as above," which is also sometimes indicated by quotation marks.
 The third column, "Normalized Name," is the preferred version of the name on TexasCounties.net, and is the one used consistently throughout our articles and tables, no matter how it appears on a given source document.
 In most cases, it is the man's name as it appears on official government paperwork, such as land grants.
 The fourth column, Status, shows whether the man was killed in the battle of the Alamo on March 6, 1836 or, if not, what became of him.